 Day 1 | Season The Prime Rib And Prepare Herbed Butter

-- Mix the following into a small bowl:Â kosher salt, freshly ground black pepper, Montreal steak seasoning, and cayenne, if using.
+- Mix kosher salt, freshly ground black pepper, Montreal steak seasoning, and cayenne pepper in a small bowl.

 - Rub the seasoning into the prime rib.
 Go a little lighter on the ends, to keep them from being overly salty.
 Place on a rack over a tray and refrigerate overnight, uncovered.